Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-2.md

 - Explain what **TypeScript** is
 - Add **type annotations** to functions
-- Understand **generic types** at a basic level
+- Use TypeScript with arrays and functions
-- Convert simple JavaScript code into TypeScript
+- Convert JavaScript code into TypeScript

 ---

 # Warmup — Pure vs Impure Functions

-Before we begin working with TypeScript, we will review an important idea used throughout modern JavaScript libraries: **pure functions**.

-Many libraries are designed around pure functions because they are easier to test, easier to reason about, and easier to reuse.

-## What Is a Pure Function?
+Many JavaScript libraries are built from **pure functions**.

-A **pure function** has two key properties:
+A **pure function**:

-1. The function always returns the **same output for the same inputs**.
+1. returns the same output for the same inputs
-2. The function **does not change anything outside of itself** (no side effects).
+2. does not modify anything outside the function

-Example of a pure function:
+Example:

 ```js
 function add(a, b) {